ericfell/rfbzero/docs/source/faq.rst

 Feature requests and bug reports
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to make a suggestion for a new feature, please `make an
+If you want to make a suggestion for a new feature, please `create an
 issue <https://github.com/ericfell/rfbzero/issues/new/choose>`_
 including as much detail as possible.